SomeoneElseOSM/SomeoneElse-map/about.md

 # What is this map?

 The default layer on this map is created from [OpenStreetMap](https://www.openstreetmap.org/about) data.
 It's designed to show information that's specifically useful to rural pedestrians - things like public footpaths and bridleways, and which roads you can safely walk along because there's a roadside pavement or verge.
 There's a map legend [here](https://map.atownsend.org.uk/maps/map/map.html#zoom=14&lat=-24.99839&lon=135.04956), but it's quite large, so you'll need to scroll around to see it all, and also zoom in to see things that are only visible when you are zoomed in.
-Changes that have been made to what is shown on the map can be seen [here](https://map.atownsend.org.uk/maps/map/changelog.html).
+Recent changes that have been made to what is shown on the map can be seen [here](https://map.atownsend.org.uk/maps/map/changelog.html).

 It uses a Javascript library called [Leaflet](http://leafletjs.com/), which is really well documented and simple to use, and makes it easy to create map web sites such as this one.